bmanders716/bmanders716.github.io/cookbook.md

 Steamed Rice Pudding.

-_Ingredients_--1†oz. of whole rice.
+_Ingredients_--1‡Ø∫. of whole rice.
                1 tablespoonful of sugar.
                1 egg.
-               Ω pint of milk.
+               Ì†∞int of milk.

 _Method._--Wash the rice well, and put it into a saucepan of cold water.